 Biological imaging with FELs

-We are developing protocols for preparation and handling of biological samples and novel computational methods for the interpretation of measured FEL data (Mancuso et al., 2012).
+We are developing protocols for the preparation and handling of biological samples and novel computational tools for the interpretation of measured diffraction data (Mancuso et al., 2012).
 Focusing on the imaging of cellular nuclei, we explore the potential for single particle imaging experiments (Giewekemeyer et al., 2015).
 In collaboration with the DESY Detector group and the P11 beamline staff, we probe the properties of the novel AGIPD detector, which will be used at the European XFEL.

 Methods for biological structure determination

 We develop a comprehensive range of algorithms for protein/ligand/DNA/RNA X-ray crystal structure determination and validation.
 We exploit the inherent properties of macromolecular structures and integrate additional information derived from a priori knowledge and dedicated databases.

 Future projects and goals

-Together with international collaborators, we will undertake novel pilot projects aiming at interpretation of structural data obtained from various sources and projects of medical or biotechnological importance.
+Together with international collaborators, we will undertake novel pilot projects aiming at the interpretation of structural data obtained from various sources and projects of medical or biotechnological importance.
 Driven by general academic interest, we will continue to focus on methods development for structural biology, addressing the challenges of limited resolution of the data and large size of macromolecular complexes.
 We will also continue contributing to the provision of computational services, synchrotron beamline facilities and applications for FEL-based diffraction.